This vegan fruit cake recipe is not your typical fruit cake! It’s moist, naturally sweet, and the perfect holiday cake!

 - Be sure to line the pan with parchment paper to allow the cake to release easily.
 Allow the cake to cool completely on a wire rack before adding icing or toppings.

-Refrigerator: After five days, transfer the cake to the refrigerator for another 2-3 days.
+Refrigerator: After five days, transfer the cake to the fridge for another 2-3 days.

 Freeze: Wrap the fruit cake in plastic wrap and then aluminum foil.
 Place in a freezer-safe bag with all air pushed out.
 Write the date.
 It will keep in the freezer for 2-3 months.